wp mail not working

 Activating WP Mail SMTP Pro

-This should launch the Setup Wizard automatically.
-If it didn’t launch, you can manually launch it by going to WP Mail SMTP » Settings and pressing the Launch Setup Wizard button.
+Either way, activating the plugin launches the Setup Wizard automatically.
+If it doesn’t, you can start it yourself by going to WP Mail SMTP » Settings and clicking Launch Setup Wizard.

 Launch Setup Wizard button